CannerCMS/docs.canner.io/docs/why-firebase-cms.md

 **2. How could the customer service team search for user's data in Firebase database, when customers ask for help?**

-**3. How could I better maintain data on websites and apps, should I update my code every time I change content or should I change from Firebase console directly?**
+**3. How could I better maintain data on websites and apps, should I update my code every time I change the content or should I change from Firebase console directly?**

 **4. Should I edit my database from Firebase console every time to update data in Firebase database when it is so dangerous to do so?**